 Add the red chilies, green chilies, curry leaves, and ginger, and cook for a few seconds.
 Then add the turmeric and asafetida, stir, and immediately add the cooked dal.
 Check to make sure there’s enough water, and if the dal seems too thick or dry, add some.
 (At this point, you can make this a soup by adding even more water.
 I served it as a thick bean dish and added only about a cup of extra water.)

 Add salt to taste, and simmer for about 10 minutes.
 Just before serving, add lemon juice.
 Serve with rice or bread (pictured above with onion naan).

 This was flavorful but not too spicy.
 To make it more spicy, include the red pepper seeds.

 This was my first time using curry leaves, but now that I have a bag full of them, I’m going to be looking for other ways to use these aromatic leaves.
-If you are also new to curry leaves, this web page contains some valuable information, including the fact that curry leaves can be frozen, and that they should not be removed from the branches until just before cooking.
+If you are also new to curry leaves, this web page contains some valuable information, including the fact that curry leaves can be frozen, and that they should not be removed from the stem until just before cooking.

 348 173 6 1